Reverend Eric L. Jay

 I graduated from the University of Nebraska at Kearney with a Bachelors’ Degree in Elementary Education.
 I have added an Early Childhood Endorsement through Peru State.

 My husband Mark and I live in Bellevue and have been married for 33 years.
-We have two children Matthew and Laura and a daughter in-law, Melissa, who all live in Omaha.
+We have two children Matthew and Laura and a daughter in-law, Melissa, who all live in Bellevue.

 I enjoy reading, horseback riding, pottery, gardening and woodworking.
 My dad, siblings, and in-laws all live in Nebraska, so we are blessed to be able to spend time with our family.